All Episodes

 We need what's effective in this country.

-We when we have a problem, we just need to have that problem fixed.
+When we have a problem, we just need to have that problem fixed.

-If you have a light bulb that needs to be changed, well, what do you do?
+Like I talked about before on this show and on my show, if you have a light bulb that needs to be changed, well, what do you do?

 You figure out the best way to fix that light bulb.

-Some people will grab a stick that has a suction cup on the end of it, and they'll use that.
+Some people will grab a stick that has a suction cup on the end of it and they'll use that.

-So basically, what you need to do is Jonathan, you should just let everybody know what's happening right now.
+So basically, what you need to do is, Jonathan, you should just let everybody know what's happening right now.

-You know, people are just coming in in the studio and just doing stuff when you're talking about important things.
+You know, people are just coming in the studio and just doing stuff when you're talking about important things.

 How dare they?